MICLAB-BUPT/DC-SAM/README.md

 ### Training

-It is recommand to train DC-SAM using 4 GPUs:
+It is recommend to train DC-SAM using 4 GPUs:

 Train on image:
 ```